How to Declutter Your Home

 Try to get in the habit of putting things back where they belong when you’re done using them.
 It’s one of the easiest ways for you to end up with clutter in the home if things are left out.
 You grab something, use it, and then set it down on the dining room table or somewhere else in the house where it doesn’t belong.
 It will then sit there for several days or weeks until you finally feel motivated to move it to the right spot.

 If you can stop doing that, you can save yourself a lot of frustration in the long run.
-Instead of putting it down anywhere, try to put the item back as soon as you finish using it.
-You’ll be glad that you did when it comes time to pick up and clean different rooms in the home because it’s one less thing to deal with at the end of the day.
+Instead of putting it down anywhere, try to return the item as soon as you finish using it.
+You’ll be glad you did when it comes time to pick up and clean different rooms in the home because it’s one less thing to deal with at the end of the day.
+Once you’ve got things organized, you’ll have the momentum to keep things that way.

-Let’s be real here, I’m not talking about parting with Grandma’s Broche, not at all.
-For the last three months, I have been “letting go” of items that are heirlooms to me.
-In the past, they were very special to me, but I thought to myself, why am I holding on to these?
-My daughters and granddaughters can enjoy these items NOW while they are young and will love decorating their tables for family or neighborhood parties.
+Let’s be real here.
+I’m not talking about parting with Grandma’s Broche.
+For the last three months, I’ve been “letting go” of items that are heirlooms to me.
+They were very special to me in the past, but I thought to myself, why am I holding on to these?
+My daughters and granddaughters can enjoy these items NOW while young and will love decorating their tables for family or neighborhood parties.

-Back when Mark and I were married we “registered” for items we could use to start this new chapter in our lives.
-We chose the most beautiful china, not too fancy, not too plain, just right.
-Not too expensive, but nicer than everyday eating dishes.
+When Mark and I were married, we “registered” for items we could use to start this new chapter in our lives.
+We chose the most beautiful china—not too fancy, simple, just right—not too expensive but nicer than everyday eating dishes.

-When we sold our home and moved here to “downsize’ to a smaller home, where we would have very little snow, if any, a few things changed.
-This neighborhood has been different than anywhere we have lived.
-The china sat in my china hutch cabinet, the goblets started collecting dust.
+When we sold our home and moved to southern Utah to “downsize” to a smaller house where we would have very little snow, if any, a few things changed.
+This neighborhood was different from anywhere we had lived.
+The china sat in my china hutch cabinet; the goblets started collecting dust.

-Then I started letting go of many “special” items, I can’t store it when it is not used.
-What a waste when family members can use it.
-My granddaughters who are over 20 years of age now are thrilled to set their table like grandma used to do.
+Then, I started letting go of many other “special” items.
+I don’t have the space to store them when they aren’t used.
+What a waste when family members can use them.
+My granddaughters, over 20 years old, are thrilled to set their tables like grandma used to do.

-They have been taught where to put the salad fork, the dinner fork, the knife, the dessert fork, and the spoon.
-The goblets go at the tip of the knife, the knife needs to be turned so the sharp edge is toward the plate so as not to cut someone.
-This brings me joy.
+They’ve been taught where to put the salad fork, the dinner fork, the knife, the dessert fork, and the spoon.
+The goblets go at the tip of the knife, which needs to be turned so the sharp edge is toward the plate so as not to cut someone.
+This brings me joy to see them grow up and start maintaining their own homes.

 Final Word

-Decluttering the home takes time and effort.
-It’s not something you can expect to do in one day.
-However, if you prioritize getting a bit done each day, you can make some significant progress.
-Before you know it, you’ll have your home looking good again, and you’ll have managed to get rid of all of the clutter for good.
+Decluttering the home takes some time and effort.
+When we start the decluttering process it’s a good idea to put together a declutting checklist.
+It’s not a chore you can expect to do in one day.
+However, you can progress significantly if you prioritize completing a bit each day.
+Before you know it, you’ll have your home looking good again and have managed to get rid of all the clutter.

 Be sure to stick with simple rules for yourself, such as putting something back when you’re done with it.
-With that thought in mind, you can keep your home free of clutter.
-Also, be mindful of what you really “need” and steer clear of those impulse purchases that may bring you short-term pleasure, but then ends up just taking up space, you’ll be glad you did.
+With that thought in mind, you can keep your home clutter-free.
+Also, be mindful of what you really “need” and steer clear of those impulse purchases that may bring you short-term pleasure, but then end up just taking up space, you’ll be glad you did.
 May God Bless this world, Linda

 Similar Posts